teamshortcut/PMNG-Cipher/README.md

 # PMNG-Cipher
 Polymapping N-gram cipher.

+This cipher was used as part a challenge in Cyber Discovery's "Content Creators Club CTF", `CH06`.
+You can see [writeup.md](writeup.md) for a writeup of this challenge, which also serves of a usage example for this cipher.

 ## Algorithm
 The cipher is a substituion cipher with three additions.
 The first is that some plaintext characters encrypt to the same ciphertext character.
 As a result, when decrypting, some characters have two possible plaintext counterparts.
 These are indicated in bold and italics in the table below.